ANALYSIS-Belarus leader, long the supplicant, feted in Russia after mutiny role

 Russia's State Duma, the lower house of parliament, opened on Tuesday with a tribute to Lukashenko and Putin and a round of applause.

-Putin, in his first address to the nation since the mutiny was called off, thanked Lukashenko on Monday night for "his efforts and contribution in peacefully resolving the situation".
+Putin, in his first address to the nation since the mutiny was called off, thanked Lukashenko on Monday night for "his contribution in peacefully resolving the situation".

-High-profile Russian state TV presenter Vladimir Solovyov said Lukashenko deserved to be made a Hero of Russia and Dmitry Peskov, Putin's spokesman, on Tuesday lavished praise on the Belarusian leader.
+High-profile Russian state TV presenter Vladimir Solovyov said Lukashenko deserved to be made a Hero of Russia and Dmitry Peskov, Putin's spokesman, on Tuesday hailed the Belarusian leader as "a very experienced and wise statesman."

-Lukashenko was "a very experienced and wise statesman" with whom Putin had long enjoyed good working and friendly relations, said Peskov.

 At home, where Lukashenko has long cast his strategically important country sandwiched between NATO and Russia as Moscow's younger but staunchly loyal brother, he was also praised as the saviour of Moscow - albeit by his own tightly-controlled media.

-Independent Belarusian media outlet Zerkalo (the Mirror), which monitored Belarusian state TV coverage of Lukashenko's role, cited presenter Yevgeny Pustovoi as saying that Minsk was becoming "the peacemaker of Slavic civilisation".
+Independent Belarusian media outlet Zerkalo (the Mirror), which monitored Belarusian state TV coverage, cited presenter Yevgeny Pustovoi as saying that Minsk was becoming "the peacemaker of Slavic civilisation".

-"Hundreds, maybe even thousands of lives of our Russian people have been saved.
-The territorial integrity and social harmony of a great Russia has been saved," Zerkalo quoted him as saying.

 The dust is still settling on a dramatic weekend that has challenged many people's assumptions about Russia's internal politics and stability.